apollographql/apollo-client/docs/source/advanced/testing.md

 ---
 title: Testing
-description: Testing react-apollo
+description: Testing React Apollo
 ---

-React-apollo relies on [context](https://reactjs.org/docs/context.html) in order to pass the apollo-client instance through the react component tree.
-In addition, react-apollo makes network requests in order to fetch data.
-This behavior affects how you write tests for components that use react-apollo.
+React Apollo relies on [context](https://reactjs.org/docs/context.html) in order to pass the Apollo Client instance through the React component tree.
+In addition, React Apollo makes network requests in order to fetch data.
+This behavior affects how you write tests for components that use React Apollo.

-This guide will explain step-by-step how you can test your react-apollo code.
+This guide will explain step-by-step how you can test your React Apollo code.

 Consider the example below: